Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 All of the chairs in our guide featured seat height adjustments and lumbar support.
 But whereas most chairs featured fixed lumbar support, four of our chairs included either a responsive design that automatically adjusted to your movements or a lumbar support knob to raise or reduce the amount of lumbar support.
 Likewise, seat height adjustments are standard on ergonomic chairs, but you’ll need to be mindful of the adjustment range so that it’s compatible with your height.

-Along with seat height adjustment, other key adjustment features that should be considered include recline-tilt and armrests.
+Along with adjustable seat height, other key adjustable features that should be considered include recline-tilt and armrests as well as adjustable height.
 Adjustable armrests are fairly common, but not all ergonomic chairs include it.
 Likewise, with tilt and recline features, you’ll want to consider the depth of the angle adjustments, and whether you can lock the chair when it’s angled or if you can only prevent the recline-tilt feature from being activated.

 Additional features can vary widely, but in our guide, we included an active sitting chair which may be important to someone who’s trying to counteract the negative side effects of extended periods of sitting.
 But a more common additional feature we noted was the inclusion of a footrest.
 This is especially important if you’re using a chair with a more expansive height adjustment.
 Having the footrest will help to minimize the risk of putting unnecessary pressure on your legs.